 Removes the requirement of 9 different out-of-date or completed reports.

 Section 115: National Landslide Hazards Reduction Program.

-Amends the National Landside Preparedness Act by extending the authorization of the National Landslide Hazards Reduction Program and the 3D Elevation Program through Fiscal Year 2028.
+Amends the National Landside Preparedness Act by extending the authorization of the National Landslide Hazards Reduction Program through Fiscal Year 2028.